Nasal endoscopy is a test to view the inside of the nose and sinuses to check for problems.

 - If you have heart disease, there is a small risk that you could feel lightheaded or faint.

 Lal D, Stankiewicz JA.
 Primary sinus surgery.
-In: Flint PW, Haughey BH, Lund V, et al, eds.
-Cummings Otolaryngology: Head & Neck Surgery.
-6th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 49.
+In: Flint PW, Francis HW, Haughey BH, et al, eds.
+Cummings Otolaryngology: Head and Neck Surgery.
+7th ed.
+Philadelphia, PA: Elsevier; 2021:chap 44.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright ©2019 A.D.A.M., Inc., as modified by University of California San Francisco.
 Any duplication or distribution of the information contained herein is strictly prohibited.